probcomp/Gen.jl/docs/src/ref/gfi.md

 ```math
 p(t; x) := \sum_{r} p(t, r; x)
 ```
-And we denote the conditional distribution on non-addressed randomness ``r``, given the map ``t``, as:
+And we denote the conditional distribution on untraced randomness ``r``, given the map ``t``, as:
 ```math
 p(r; x, t) := p(t, r; x) / p(t; x)
 ```

 ### 3. Return value function
 A (deterministic) function ``f`` that maps the tuple ``(x, t)`` of the arguments and the random choice map to the return value of the function (which we denote by ``y``).
-Note that the return value cannot depend on the non-addressed randomness.
+Note that the return value cannot depend on the untraced randomness.

 ### 4. Internal proposal distribution family
 A family of probability distributions ``q(t; x, u)`` on maps ``t`` from random choice addresses to their values, indexed by tuples ``(x, u)`` where ``u`` is a map from random choice addresses to values, and where ``x`` are the arguments to the function.